acceleratedscience/openad_service_utils/README.md

 `self.tokenizer`, and so on.
 Do this for any values needed later in the `predict` method.

-Model setup code in our protein solubility model looks like this:
+MAMMAL protein solubility model setup code looks like this:

 ```python
 # Load Model